MaterialI/SFU_Rocketry_InternalGuidanceSystem/README.md

 ### Path following
 > Uses PID and distance calculation in spherical coordinates and finds the XTE (Cross Track Error) from the path.
 After that it adjusts the steering to follow it.
 ### Course correction
-> Uses PID and course error to make the steering input and correct the heading
+> Uses PID and course error to make the steering input and correct the heading.
 ### State Machine
 > Allows the system to recognize the in which stage of the flight it is and does the necessary actions.
 > There are four states <ol>  Ascend <li>Descend </li> <li>Landing </li> <li>On the ground </li> </ol>